stevegrunwell/protecting-yourself-online-irl/slides/location-services.md

 Note:

-On the topic of privacy, it's important to realize that our devices typically know where we are.
+Our devices often know where we are, and if we're not careful they might report that information.

 - Websites: Geolocation API (notice how a VPN doesn't change that)
 - Apps: GPS